Ryan McMahon Player Props: Rockies vs. Pirates

 Ryan McMahon At The Plate

-- McMahon has nine doubles, four home runs and 13 walks while batting .210.
+- McMahon has nine doubles, a triple, four home runs and 13 walks while hitting .203.

-- In 10 games this year (29.4%), McMahon has picked up an RBI, including two games with multiple runs batted in.
+- In 58.3% of his 36 games this season, McMahon has picked up at least one hit.
+He's also had four multi-hit games.

+- McMahon has driven in a run in 11 games this year (30.6%), including three games with more than one RBI (8.3%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least once 13 times this season (38.2%), including one multi-run game.
+- He has scored at least one run 14 times this season (38.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.